spsguru/FLH-emergency-operations-center/Wiki/Upgrade.md

   ![Provisioning Scripts](./Images/LookupColumnScript.png)

-  This script will copy the value from the existing IncidentStatus column to a new Status column in the TEOC-IncidentTransaction List.
+  This script will copy the value from the existing IncidentStatus column to a new Status column in the FLHEOC-IncidentTransaction List.
 Please wait for the script to complete as it will take sometime depending on the number of items on the list.

 ### 4. Add new application setting in the App Service ( **This step is applicable only if you upgrade the app from 0.5 or 0.5.1 version** )